Propel's Board of Management is relatively young, yet features expertise from multiple sectors and disciplines.

 Ragen has known the power of the arts to change lives ever since she had the good fortune to cross paths with a brilliant and inspiring art teacher in high school.
 Years later with a career dedicated to the arts and culture and a couple of young creatives of her own, Ragen is pleased to contribute to Propel.
 Ragen worked in collections and exhibitions at the Art Gallery of Western Australia for 4 years and currently with the Fashion Council WA working on creative industry development and major projects including the Telstra Perth Fashion Festival.
 Ragen has a Bachelor of Arts and a Masters of Business Administration from the University of Western Australia.

 Ryan is young economics and finance graduate from Curtin University who is finding his way in life.
 After counting beans as an accountant with PwC for a year he has made the shift into the ‘not so sketchy’ realm of financial planning with Morgan Stanley.
 Before settling down into the life of a business man, Ryan was an avid trombonist and pianist, having played for the WA Youth Symphonic Band whilst in high-school.
 His love of travel has taken him to places such as North Korea and Everest Base Camp with no intention of stopping his adventures!

-Darcy is a young West Australian student, musician, and adventurer, currently living in Victoria Park with her increasingly large dog and vegetable garden.
-She has a Bachelor’s Degree in International Relations, is a Masters student in Public Policy and Administration, and has recently worked for Reconciliation Australia as an education policy consultant.
-She also works as a musician and freelance photographer on the side of her day job to keep herself sane.
-Darcy brings an arts background, not-for-profit experience, and some solid but hardly thrilling public policy wisdom to the Propel table.
-Everybody needs a bit of that.
+Darcy is a young West Australian student and adventurer living in Victoria Park with her increasingly large dog and vegetable garden.
+She has a degree in International Relations, is a Masters student in Public Policy and Administration, and most recently worked at Reconciliation Australia in education policy.
+She also moonlights as a musician, freelance photographer and brunch enthusiast to keep herself sane.
+Darcy brings an arts background, not-for-profit experience, and some solid (but hardly thrilling) public policy wisdom to the Propel table - everybody needs a bit of that.